practicalcomputerscience/MicrobenchmarkGPHLlanguages/15 - memory leak detection with Valgrind/README.md

 $
 ```

-Only looking by the table above, I would implement a security related program only with these programming languages:
+Only looking by the table above, I would implement a security related program only with these programming languages (in their specified versions!):

-- C
 - C++
 - C3
 - COBOL (GnuCOBOL)
-- Go
 - Nim
 - Odin
 - Roc